dmikushin/mindquantum/docs/source/installation.rst

   CUDA related options:
     --cuda-arch=[arch]   Comma-separated list of architectures to generate device code for.
                          Only useful if --gpu is passed.
 See CMAKE_CUDA_ARCHITECTURES for more information.

   Python related options:
     --update-venv        Update the python virtual environment

+  Extra options:
+    -B,--build [dir]     Specify build directory
+                         Defaults to: /home/damien/code/hiq/mindquantum/build
+    --clean              Run make clean before building
+    --clean-all          Clean everything before building.
+                         Equivalent to --clean-venv --clean-builddir
+    --clean-builddir     Delete build directory before building
+    --clean-cache        Re-run CMake with a clean CMake cache -c,--configure       Force running the CMake configure step --configure-only     Stop after the CMake configure and generation steps (ie. before building MindQuantum)
+    --doc                Setup the Python virtualenv for building the documentation and ask CMake to build the documentation

   Any options after "--" will be passed onto CMake during the configuration step